Nationally Respected Legal Service

 When you suffer a work injury, you deserve to collect the full amount of benefits you are entitled to.
 Unfortunately, workers’ compensation claims are not always cut and dry.
 Without suitable legal representation, injured workers may not get the benefits they need to get back on their feet and back into the workforce.
 These cases are critical and require a law firm with the experience and knowledge necessary to achieve successful outcomes.

-With nine offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, Jonesboro, and Memphis —our workers’ compensation lawyers are easily accessible when you need help.
+With eight offices in Arkansas - Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Jonesboro —our workers’ compensation lawyers are easily accessible when you need help.

 Tell us how we can help.